bio-phys/aimmd/README.md

 Clone the openpathsampling github repository, add github/hejung/openpathsampling as an additional remote and checkout the pathsamp_hooks branch. cd into the repository, activate the environment you just created (`source activate arcd` or `conda activate arcd` depending on your conda version) and install openpathsampling via pip with `pip install -e .`

-3. Install keras and backend.
+3. arcd dependencies I: Install keras and backend.
 Use conda to install keras dependencies, `conda install -n arcd h5py graphviz pydot`.
 Then install the backend (I used tensorflow), see the corresponding installation instructions.
 After installing the backend, keras can be installed via pip from pypi with `pip install keras`.

-4. arcd & friends: dependencies
+4. arcd dependencies II:
+conda installable
 ```
-cython pytest sympy
+cython pytest sympy pyaudi
 ```
 (get pyaudi  + dcgpy ) <- pip should do that when installing arcd